HackYourFuture/CourseHub/README.md

 docker compose up -d
 ```

-To run the backend application:
+To run the backend application, you can either:

-* From Gradle: `./gradlew bootRun`
+* From the `backend` directory, run `./gradlew bootRun` in the terminal to us Gradle CLI
-* From IDE: Run the `CourseHubApplication` main class.
+* Run the `CourseHubApplication` main class from your IDE.

-Now you can access the CourseHub UI on `http://localhost:80` and the backend API on `http://localhost:8080`.
+Now you can access the CourseHub frontend UI on `http://localhost:80` and the backend API on `http://localhost:8080`.

 ### Making requests